-Giraffe numbers have fallen by nearly half in just 20 years, with this majestic giant already extinct in seven countries.
+Giraffe numbers have fallen by nearly half in just 20 years, with this majestic giant already extinct in some countries.

 The number of giraffes left in the Democratic Republic of Congo.
 Twenty years ago, there were 350.

 Despite being one of the most recognizable creatures on Earth, few people are aware of the giraffes’ predicament.
 They’re quietly disappearing in what experts call a “silent extinction.”
 Giraffe populations are threatened by habitat loss and fragmentation, as well as hunting and poaching.

 Percentage of the giraffe population lost in the last 20 years.

 In some rural African communities, bushmeat (wild game) is an important source of protein, and surplus meat is sold for income.
 Some communities believe that consuming giraffe brain and bone marrow will cure HIV/AIDS.
 This myth has accelerated the illegal hunting of this slow-to-reproduce animal.
 Setting foot or neck snares in giraffe habitat is an inexpensive way to kill them so their parts can be sold for profit.

 turn things around.™